UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - All items that earn bonus get transformed into manure
 - All items that subtract bonus get transformed into manure
 - All items that earn money get transformed into manure
+- All items with Destroy trigger get transformed into manure
-- All items with destroy trigger get transformed into manure (^^^^ this can be made generic too!)
+- All items with Rotate trigger get transformed into manure (^^^^ this can be made generic too!)